williammustaffa/konsole-studio-site/public/lgml/quick-start.md

 In the example above we are passing the option `entry`. `entry` is the path to your `LGML.Game` entity that will contain all you game definition.

 ## Creating a game
-The following structure is recommended for the use of this framework:
+The following structure is recommended for the use of this framework, but you can create it as you like:

 ```
 📦 your-game folder